OSC/ood-documentation/source/tutorials/tutorials-interactive-apps/add-rstudio/copy-app.rst

        this is the directory that the app will be cloned to in our sandbox directory (must be unique)
      Git remote
-       this is the link to the git repo that is cloned Create a new Git Project from this? whether we want to create a new app from this git repo
+       this is the link to the git repository that is cloned Create a new Git Project from this? whether we want to create a new app from this git repository

    For now fill in the form with the following values: